ArtSabintsev/Siren/README.md

 In 2017, Apple announced the [ability to rollout app updates gradually (a.k.a.
 Phased Releases)](https://itunespartner.apple.com/en/apps/faq/Managing%20Your%20Apps_Submission%20Process).
 Siren will continue to work as it has in the past, presenting an update modal to _all_ users.
 If you opt-in to a phased rollout for a specific version, you have a few choices:

 - You can leave Siren configured as normal.
 Phased rollout will continue to auto-update apps.
 Since all users can still manually update your app directly from the App Store, Siren will ignore the phased rollout and will prompt users to update.
-- You can set `showAlertAfterCurrentVersionHasBeenReleasedForDays` to `7`, and Siren will not prompt any users until the latest version is 7 days old, after phased rollout is complete.
+- You can set `showAlertAfterCurrentVersionHasBeenReleasedForDays` to `7`, and Siren will not prompt any users until the latest version is 7 days old, after the phased rollout is complete.
 - You can remotely disable Siren until the rollout is done using your own API / backend logic.

 ## Words of Caution